dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-2-create-neuron-part-1.md

 * * *
 ## 4.2.1 Send ICP to your `ledger account number`

 This account number lives in the Ledger canister that maintains the ICP addresses for the entire network.
 This account number is analogous to "addresses" in other blockchains.
 You need to send the ICP you want to stake to the `ledger account number`.
-In our case, the `ledger account number` from 4.1 was `77b5eb9a465f4ce6f4da494ee2bfedeefe0b52d106e0272556c1ad991f99e3da` so that is what we woud use.
+In our case, the `ledger account number` from 4.1 was `77b5eb9a465f4ce6f4da494ee2bfedeefe0b52d106e0272556c1ad991f99e3da` so that is the address we will use.

 To create a neuron, you need to stake a minimum of 1 ICP.
-Anything lesss will *not* successfully create a neuron.
+Anything less will *not* create a neuron.

 **If you cannot send ICP to your ledger account number, do not continue.** Try again, check out support, or submit a question to support.